2xe2ipii/-DLSL-LFIMS-De-La-Salle-Lipa-Lost-and-Found-Item-Management-System/README.md

    ```
    npm install
    ```
-3. Create a `.env` file in the root directory with the following variables:
+3. If not cloned, create a `.env` file in the root directory with the following variables:
    ```
    PORT=5001
    MONGODB_URI=mongodb://localhost:27017/dlsl-lfims